 In New Zealand during 1996-2007, hospital admissions for gastro-oesophageal reflux in infants initially increased, reached a peak in 2000-01 and thereafter declined.
-In Auckland DHB, gastro-oesophageal reflux admissions increased during the late 1990s, reached a peak in 2004-05 and thereafter also declined.
-Throughout this period, admission rates in Auckland DHB were lower than the New Zealand average (Figure 28).
+In Otago, gastro-oesophageal reflux admissions declined, with rates being similar to the New Zealand average during the past 4 years (Figure 28).

-Figure 28 Hospital Admissions for Gastro-Oesophageal Reflux in Infants < 1 Year, Auckland DHB vs. New Zealand 1996-2007
+Figure 28 Hospital Admissions for Gastro-Oesophageal Reflux in Infants < 1 Year, Otago vs. New Zealand 1996-2007